-Certified credit counselors and HUD-certified housing counselors are on standby now to offer help in both English and Spanish.
-They can answer questions and help people find the best way to recover without creating a subsequent crisis with debt.
-The line will remain open through the end of 2017, since the financial effects of these storms will continue to impact people over the months to come.
+It’s with that in mind that Consolidated Credit has set up a specialized toll-free hotline for people affected by Hurricane Michael.
+Certified credit counselors and HUD-certified housing counselors are on standby now.
+They can answer your questions and help you find the best way to recover without facing a fresh disaster with debt.
+The line will remain open through the end of 2018, since the financial effects of Michael will continue to impact families in the panhandle over the months to come.

 Preparing for the next storm